hamid-osanoman-projects/asset-management-osan/DEPLOYMENT.md

 2. Login with the admin user you created.
 3. Create an employee and assign an asset.
 4. Scan the generated QR code with your phone to verify the public page.

+## 7. Updating Your Site
+When you make changes to the code:
+1. Commit your changes: `git commit -am "My updates"`
+2. Push to GitHub: `git push`
+3.  **GitHub Pages will automatically rebuild and deploy.**
+    - This usually takes 30-60 seconds.
+    - You can check the status in your repository under the **Actions** tab.